hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_ruleset.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name which should be used for this Frontdoor Rule Set.
+Possible values must be between 1 and 60 characters in length, begin with a letter and may contain only letters and numbers.
 Changing this forces a new Frontdoor Rule Set to be created.

 * `cdn_frontdoor_profile_id` - (Required) The ID of the Frontdoor Profile.
 Changing this forces a new Frontdoor Rule Set to be created.